chrishah/AMEB2020_Phylogenomics_demo/README.md

 distribution ok
 Average number of paralogs per sample: 2.375 average not ok
 ```

+### Multiple sequence alignment & filtering

 For each one that ends up on our list, we want to:

 - bring together all sequences from all samples in one file
 - do multiple sequence alignment
 - filter the alignment, i.e. remove ambiguous/problematic positions
 - build a phylogenetic tree

 Here are all steps for `EOG090X0007` as an example.

 Specify the name of the BUSCO gene and the number of CPU cores to use for analyses.

 ```bash
 (user@host)-$ ID=EOG090X0007
 (user@host)-$ threads=3
 ```

+#### clustalo - multiple sequence alignment

 Perform multiple sequence alignment with [clustalo](http://www.clustal.org/omega/).

 ```bash
 (user@host)-$ docker run --rm -v $(pwd):/in -w /in chrishah/clustalo-docker:1.2.4 \
 clustalo -i $ID.fasta -o $ID.clustalo.aln.fasta --threads=$threads